zapier/visual-builder/docs/_docs/integration-checks-reference.md

 ## Z001 - Polling Sample Respects Output Field Definition

-For hook triggers, we require you to provide a Perform List URL so that users can pull a live sample in the Zap editor.
-This is called a Polling Sample.
+For REST Hook triggers, we require you to provide a Perform List URL (check `D006`) so that users can pull a live sample in the Zap editor.
+This is called a polling sample.

-This check takes the latest polling sample from one of the integration admins' Zaps and verifies if the sample conforms to the output fields if you defined them for your integration.
+This check takes the latest polling sample from one of the integration admins' Zaps and verifies that the sample conforms to the output fields for this trigger in your integration (if defined).
 The specific checks are:

 * "required" fields must be in the polling sample
-* field values in the trigger result match their field type
+* field values in the trigger result must match their field type

 ✘ an example of an **incorrect** implementation: